cdmvfx/portfolio/src/pages/projects/unaltered-services.md

 ---

 ## Overview
 UNALTERED Services is a collection of microservices, web applications, and tools developed for various uses by UNALTERED Athletics.
-Originally, this suite of services was created to be embedded on a live WordPress website, integrated with the Wordpress users MySQL database.
+Originally, this suite of services was created to be embedded on a live Wordpress website, integrated with the Wordpress users MySQL database.

 Overtime, the business needs expanded beyond what Wordpress could provide, and the website was moved onto a Shopify storefront.
 Along with that migration, I handled the conversion of the Wordpress plugin to a Shopify application.
 The various tools run on the website with JQuery, sending and retrieving data to and from PHP endpoints of the application API, with data being stored in a MongoDB database.